albar965/littlenavmap-manual/en/MENUS.md

 The resulting minimum altitude is set into the flight plan altitude field.
 The flight plan altitude field is not changed if no altitude restrictions were found along the flight plan.

-A simplified east/west rule is used to adjust the cruise altitude to odd/even values (this can be switched off in the `Options` dialog on the `Flight Plan` tab).
+A simplified east/west rule is used to adjust the cruise altitude to odd/even values \(this can be switched off in the `Options` dialog on the `Flight Plan` tab\).

 The default behavior is to jump from the departure airport to the next waypoint of a suitable airway and vice versa for the destination.
 This can be changed in `Options` dialog on the `Flight Plan` tab if VOR or NDB stations are preferred as transition points to airways.

-The airway network of Flight Simulator is not complete (the north Atlantic tracks are missing for example - these change daily), therefore calculation across large ocean areas can fail.
+The airway network of Flight Simulator is not complete \(the north Atlantic tracks are missing for example - these change daily\), therefore calculation across large ocean areas can fail.

 Create the airway manually as a workaround or use an online planning tool to obtain a "route string" and use the `New Flight Plan from String` option to create the flight plan.

-This calculation can also be used to create a flight plan snipped between any kind of waypoint.
+This calculation can also be used to create a flight plan snippet between any kind of waypoint.

 #### ![Calculate low Altitude](../images/icons/routelow.png "Calculate low Altitude") Calculate low Altitude {#calculate-low-altitude}